enqvon/work-uib-martin/README.md

 tips to organizing research

 Name?

 What scientist do you tell people you are at dinner parties?

 What have you been up to at work in the last months?

-What are your three most important strateges you use at work?
+What are your three most important strateges you use to organize your work?